 The task of choosing which middleware to run now rests with the developer.
 In fact, you can write your own middleware and plug it into the pipeline or you can replace the middleware with a better one.
 You can also get rid of those middleware’s which you don’t need to make the application lightweight and fast.

 One Important point to note that one Middleware is responsible for invoking the next Middleware.
 The Middleware must get the reference to the next Middleware from the Web Server.
 When Middleware finishes its job it will call the next Middleware.
 This Cycle continues until it reaches the Application

-Web frameworks sits on top of OWIN and may interact with the OWIN middleware.
+Web frameworks sit top of OWIN and may interact with the OWIN middleware.
 Web frameworks are ASP.NET, MVC, SignalR etc.

 The server is responsible for the HTTP communication with the client.
 It must implement the OWIN specification to process the request.

 The host is the process under which the Server is run.
 It is responsible for creating the application and the server.
 It is responsible for managing the process lifetime.
-Host could be IIS, console application or a Custom Host.
+The host could be IIS, console application or a Custom Host.